Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Finite Orbits in Characteristic Zero

-Finally, for $(A, B, C, D) = (\sqrt{2}, 0, 0, 1),$ there is an orbit of size 6 containing the point $(\sqrt{2}, -1,-\sqrt{2})$, depicted in Figure \ref{ExceptionalFiniteOrbit3}.
-For a fixed choice of integers $(A, B, C, D),$ we can have $(A, B, C, D) = (\sqrt{2}, 0, 0, 1),$ only for finitely many primes, namely those dividing $A^2 - 2$.
-Thus, for the purposes of the theorems of this paper, where the density one set of primes for which we describe the $\Gamma$-orbits on $\mathcal{S}_{A, B, C, D}(\mathbb{F}_p)$ is allowed to vary with the choice of integer parameters $A, B, C,$ and $D$, these orbits can essentially be ignored.
-However, it would be desirable establish such results for a density one set of primes not dependent on the parameters, or even for all sufficiently large primes irrespective of the parameters, and in such a result one must remove this third type of orbit as well, since for any prime modulo which $2$ is a quadratic residue there will be a choice of $(A, B, C, D)$ over which this orbit of size 6 appears.
+Finally, for $(A, B, C, D) = (\sqrt{2}, 0, 0, 1),$ there is an orbit of size 6 containing the point $(\sqrt{2}, -1, -\sqrt{2})$, depicted in Figure \ref{ExceptionalFiniteOrbit3}.
+A fixed choice of integers $(A, B, C, D)$ can be equivalent, after reduction modulo $p$, to parameters of the form $(\sqrt{2}, 0, 0, 1)$ only for finitely many primes, namely those dividing $A^2 - 2$, $B$, $C$, and $D-1$, up to the equivalences of Definition \ref{def:EquivalentParams}.
+Thus, for the purposes of the theorems of this paper, where the density-one set of primes for which we describe the $\Gamma$-orbits on $\mathcal{S}_{A, B, C, D}(\mathbb{F}_p)$ is allowed to vary with the choice of integer parameters $A, B, C,$ and $D$, these orbits can essentially be ignored.
+However, as mentioned in Remark \ref{rmk:Dependence}, it would be desirable to strengthen our results to hold for a density-one set of primes not dependent on the parameters, or even for all sufficiently large primes irrespective of the parameters.
+In such a result one must remove this third type of orbit as well, since for any prime modulo which $2$ is a quadratic residue there will be a choice of $(A, B, C, D)$ over which this orbit of size 6 appears.

-All special parameters and corresponding exceptional finite orbits have been classified in \cite{LT}, Table 4, up to equivalence.
+All exceptional parameters and corresponding exceptional finite orbits have been classified in \cite{LT}, Table 4, up to equivalence.
 There are exactly 45 such orbits, and the examples given above are orbits number $1,$ $20,$ and $4$, respectively.
 For ease of reference we record this as a theorem.

-\begin{theorem}[\cite{LT}, Theorem 1] For $(A, B, C, D) \neq (0, 0, 0, 4)$, every finite $\Gamma'$-orbit on $\mathcal{S}_{A, B, C, D}(\mathbb{C})$ is either a Type I, Type II, Type 3, or Type 4 orbit, or is one of the 45 exceptional orbits listed in Table 4 of \cite{LT}.
-In our notation, the parameters of equations with exceptional orbits are given by
+\begin{theorem}[\cite{LT}, Theorem 1] For $(A, B, C, D) \neq (0, 0, 0, 4)$, every finite $\Gamma$-orbit on $\mathcal{S}_{A, B, C, D}(\mathbb{C})$ is either a Type I, Type II, Type III, or Type IV orbit, or is one of the 45 exceptional orbits listed in Table 4 of \cite{LT}.
+In our notation, the parameters of surfaces with exceptional orbits are given by

 and each exceptional orbit has a point given by